-If you have any questions or wish to discuss anything regarding mathematics or numeracy, please contact Mrs Ring, Depute Head Teacher.
+If you have any questions or wish to discuss anything regarding mathematics or numeracy, please contact a member of the Senior Management Team or your child's class teacher.
 Full copies of our position statements are also available for parents on request.